 <httpRedirect enabled="true" exactDestination="true" destination="http://www.newsite.co.uk/" httpResponseStatus="Permanent" />

 There are a few important points to keep in mind here.
-The first being that the redirection should stay in place, you can’t just whack this up and then kill the redirection a week later – this is even more true if you are doing redirections to a new domain.
-Secondly, if you have links to some high value pages, and they are moving to another site, the redirection is great, but if you can make changes to the those links to point to the new property then you should do that.
+The first being that the redirection should stay in place, you can’t just whack this up and then kill the redirection a week later – this is even truer if you are doing redirections to a new domain.
+Secondly, if you have links to some high-value pages, and they are moving to another site, the redirection is great, but if you can make changes to those links to point to the new property then you should do that.

 Redirect your questions to the comments